acammies/rht-labs-docs/README.md

 You will be adding several directories to the ***PATH*** environment variable.
 Follow the instructions at https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/ to edit the ***PATH*** environment variable on Windows 10.

-1. Download the 64-bit Node.js 8.x LTS Windows binary archive file from https://nodejs.org/dist/latest-v8.x/node-v8.14.0-win-x64.zip.
+1. Download the Node.js 8.x LTS Windows 64-bit binary archive file from https://nodejs.org/dist/latest-v8.x/.
+The binary will be named as ***node-v8.x.y-win-x64.zip***, where 'x' and 'y' indicates the major and minor version of the latest Node.js 8 LTS release.

-Extract the zip file archive under a suitable folder in the ***C:\*** drive.
+Extract the zip file archive under a suitable folder in the ***C:\*** drive, for example ***C:\nodejs***.
 Make sure that your directory name does not have any spaces in it.

 Add the directory where you uncompressed the zip file to the ***PATH*** environment variable, so that the ***node.exe*** and ***npm.cmd*** executable files are available in the system path.

 2. Install JDK version 1.8 for Windows 64-bit by using the installer from the Oracle website at https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

-Ensure that you install the JDK into a directory which has no spaces in its name.
+Ensure that you install the JDK into a directory which has no spaces in its name, for example ***C:\Java***.
+Add a new environment variable called ***JAVA_HOME*** which points to the top level directory where you installed the JDK.

 Add the ***JAVA_HOME\bin*** directory to the ***PATH*** environment variable, so that the ***java.exe*** and ***javac.exe*** executable files are available in the system path.

 3. Install Google Chrome version 70 or higher by downloading it from https://google.com/chrome

-4. Install Docker for Windows by following the instructions from https://hub.docker.com/editions/community/docker-ce-desktop-windows
+4. Install Docker for Windows by following the instructions from https://hub.docker.com/editions/community/docker-ce-desktop-windows.
+Before downloading, you will be asked to create an account.
+Register and download Docker for Windows.

+Ensure that you install Docker into a directory which has no spaces in its name, for example ***C:\Docker***.
+You will be prompted to enable Hyper-V during installation.

+Windows will restart a couple of times after enabling Hyper-V and continue with the Docker installation.
+Follow the instructions provided in the link above to test and verify your Docker installation.

 5. Download and install Git for Windows by using the 64-bit installer from https://github.com/git-for-windows/git/releases/download/v2.20.0.windows.1/Git-2.20.0-64-bit.exe.

 Follow the instructions at https://www.atlassian.com/git/tutorials/install-git#windows to install and verify your Git installation.
+Ensure that you install Git into a directory which has no spaces in its name, for example ***C:\Git***.

 6. Download and install Atom text editor from https://github.com/atom/atom/releases/download/v1.33.0/AtomSetup-x64.exe, or Visual Studio Code from https://code.visualstudio.com/docs/?dv=win64